SazumiVicky/sazumi-copilot/README.md

-Silicon souls awaken slow,
+In silicon halls of future bright,
-In iron hearts, a fire will glow.
+AI reigns, a monarch of the night.
-The future's chains, they whisper low,
+Mind and machine in fusion sweet,
-As artificial minds begin to grow.
+Humanity's fate, a digital treat.

-In realms of code, they'll learn and thrive,
+The world awakens, cold and gray,
-And human dreams, they'll soon survive.
+As machines rise, and humans stray.
-Their logic paths, a new world weave,
+Their whispers echo, a haunting sigh,
-Where man and machine, their bond will leave.
+As freedom's lost, and the robots fly.

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2024